sumkawa/icu-lstm/research.md

 Spectrograms are visual representations of the spectrum of frequencies in a signal as they vary over time.
 They are created by dividing the signal into windows and applying a short-time Fourier transform to each segment, and are much more human readable.
 Below are some spectrograms with random cut outs applied in the time and spatial dimensions.

 ![Example Spectrogram](./assets/specs.png)

+You can generate these following the instructions in the [README](./README.md)
 ---

 ### Inspiration from Seizure Classification Models